SprintingLegs/GBCartRead/Readme.txt

 REVISION HISTORY
 =================================
+|v1.8 Rev 2 (11 April 2019)
+- When checking for gameTitle in the header, it will now look for things like whitespaces and special charaters(!?&) instead of terminating.
+- Added an option to dump the entire header to a file.
+-

 v1.8 Rev 1 (28 May 2016)
 - Re-add checking for non-printable ASCII characters code that was removed when cleaning up code
 - Added custom cartridge files for Wisdom Tree games (thanks Benjamin E)